sophiemiddleton/WabAnalysis/README.md

 ### Tracking

-To create tracking output you first need to store just the hits:

--- ldmx fire WABHits.py

 The run the tracking (edit the script to use the right input .root):

--- ldmx fire WABTracking.py
+-- ldmx fire MakeTracks.py

 This produces a .root file with the track products for the Recoil Tracker (Tagger is optional).
-Further Ntupling is needed for analysis.

 ### Analysis

 For general analysis use the WABAna.py.
 This produces an NTuple containing useful features for hits, clusters and tracks as input to the veto:

--- ldmx python3 WABAna.py --ifile1 WAB-tracking/roots/WABTrack/WAB_FF2_8GEV_all.root (output of WABGun)
+-- ldmx python3 EventAna.py --ifile1 WAB-tracking/roots/WABTrack/WAB_FF2_8GEV_all.root (output of WABGun)

-For tracking analysis:

--- ldmx python3 ExtractTracks.py --ifile1 WAB-tracking/roots/WABTrack/WAB_FF2_8GEV_Track.root (output of WABTracking)

-this produces an ntuple of track parameters
+this produces an ntuple of event level parameters

 ### signals at 8GeV_signal